Sopefoluwa/itsalldatascience/README.md

 # itsalldatascience
 # this repository is for my journey as a data science/machine learning engineer
-# currently learning via the free Kggle ML course
+# currently learning via the free Kaggle ML course